Sandra-chemist/bmi_calculator/README.md

 # BMI CALCULATOR

-A Flutter project
+- A Flutter project
-BMI (Body Mass Index) calculator app is a measure of body fat based on height and weight
+- App is for measure of body fat based on height and weight